- About Us

 The programme will help students develop highly sought-after skills and expertise that can be applied to any career, including:

 - Research and Administrative skills

 Which careers can International Relations lead to?

 The teaching and training in International Relations will equip students for employment across a range of careers.
-A graduate Diploma in International Relations can lead to employment in the civil service or a career as an analyst or policy advisor for the numerous organisations that require IR expertise.
-Graduates seeking jobs with NGOs and other Institutions realize that the Diploma in IR places them at an advantage over the competition for heavily subscribed positions.
+A graduate Diploma in International Relations and Global Studies can lead to employment in the civil service or a career as an analyst or policy advisor for the numerous organisations that require IR expertise.
+Graduates seeking jobs with NGOs and other Institutions realize that the Diploma places them at an advantage over the competition for heavily subscribed positions.
 Graduates may also want to use their expertise to build a career in business, journalism, politics or activism.
 In any profession, an employer will value an IR graduate's research and analytical skills.

 Among other areas, our graduates can obtain positions as:

 - Foreign Affairs Analyst